 forms a basis for identification and/or development of a set of software tools that will assist the development, operation and checking of the different stages of the lifecycle.

-This Recommended Standard fits into the context as follows.
+This Recommended Standard fits into the context of other standards as follows.

-The OAIS Best Practice Standard (see reference [1]) is one of the most widely recognized and applied archival standards available today.
+The OAIS Reference Model (see reference [1]) is one of the most widely recognized and applied archival standards available today.
 An OAIS is an archive, consisting of an organization of people and systems, that has accepted the responsibility to preserve information and make it available for a Designated Community.
 It meets a set of such responsibilities as defined in this document.
 The model provides a framework for the understanding and increased awareness of archival concepts needed for long-term digital information preservation and access, and for describing and comparing architectures and operations of existing and future archives.
 It also guides the identification and production of OAIS related standards.

-The PAIMAS Best Practice Standard (see reference [2]) defines a methodology for transferring data from an Information Producer to an Archives based on the four following phases: Preliminary, Formal Definition, Transfer, Validation.
+The PAIMAS Standard (see reference [2]) defines a methodology for transferring data from an Information Producer to an Archives based on the four following phases: Preliminary, Formal Definition, Transfer, Validation.
 Required activities during each phase are identified.

 The PAIS Recommended Standard (see reference [3]) provides the abstract syntax and an XML implementation of descriptions of data to be sent to an archive.
 These descriptions are negotiated agreements between the data Producer and the Archive and facilitate production of agreed data by the Producer and validation of received data by the Archive.
 The Recommended Standard includes an abstract syntax and one possible concrete implementation for the packages.

-The Auditing and Certification Recommended Practice (see reference [4]) provides metrics for use in assessing the trustworthiness of digital repositories and the Guidelines for Bodies Recommended Practice (see reference [5]) provides procedures to be followed when conducting audits of digital repositories using those metrics.
+The Audit and Certification Recommended Practice (see reference [4]) provides metrics for use in assessing the trustworthiness of digital repositories and the Guidelines for Bodies Recommended Practice (see reference [5]) provides procedures to be followed when conducting audits of digital repositories using those metrics.

 applicability